-In addition to its instantaneousness (as soon as the campaign is stopped, you will disappear from search engine results), the biggest flaw in paying REFERencing is its cost.
-For your Ads campaign to pay off, most SEO professionals estimate that you need to spend a minimum of €5 per day.
-As for keywords, be aware that the most searched can display a CPC (cost per click) that exceeds 10 euros… Traditionally, “insurance,” “mutual” and “credit” are among the most expensive keywords on Google Ads.
-As for the “emergency” interventions carried out by certain professions (plumbers, locksmiths, etc.), the costs of acquiring keywords such as “Paris plumber” can exceed 200 euros.
+Besides its ephemeral nature (as soon as your campaign is over, you’ll disappear on search engines), the biggest downside of paid referencing is its cost.
+To make sure your Ads campaign yields fruits, most SEO and SEM professionals estimate that you need to spend a minimum of €5 per day.
+As for keywords, you should know that the most frequently searched keywords can have a CPC (cost per click) that is higher than €10.
+Traditionally, “insurance”, “mutual” and “credit” are among the most expensive keywords on Google Ads.
+For “emergency” services in certain industries (e.g., plumbers and locksmiths), the purchase costs of keywords such as “plumber Paris” can exceed €200.